A lower bound on the stable 4-genus of knots: Example: Twist Knots

 for all $n \in \mathbb{N}$, and the result follows.\myqed \end{prf}

-It is immediate from Corollary \ref{corexadd} that for growing $n$, the bound tends towards $1/2$.
-This implies that also the stronger bounds in Corollary \ref{corexmain} tend towards $1/2$ as $n$ grows, since $1/2$ is an upper bound for the lower bound in the main theorem.
+It is immediate from \cref{corexadd} that for growing $n$, the bound tends towards $1/2$.
+This implies that the stronger bounds in \cref{corexmain} also tend towards $1/2$ as $n$ grows, since $1/2$ is an upper bound for the lower bound in the main theorem.
 We will use this fact in the next section to show that there exists an infinite subfamily of twist knots with stable $4$-genus close to but not greater than $1/2$.